 She has already received many invitations to join friends in the UK and in mainly Christian parts of southern Nigeria.

 "As the head, if I decide to leave, everyone else will leave.
 That's why I'm still staying around," she said.

-She added: "I believe it is only when God directs me to move that I'll move."'Facade of reasonableness'
+She added: "I believe it is only when God directs me to move that I'll move."

 Many are now looking to politicians to end the security crisis.

 After much deliberation, during which countless more lives have been lost through violent acts by Boko Haram, President Goodluck Jonathan has offered to hold official peace talks with the group for the first time.